ZXiang1121/TikTokHangman/README.md

 ### "Note!!!"
 Gaming mode of "Multi-player" is not working yet at the current stage.
 We are looking for ways to implement it in the future.

 5. Choose the topic you want under categories session.
 Default would be "Animals".
-Five topics are provided
+Five topics are provided.

 6. After selecting you preference category, click the "Start Game" button.